Samuel Haffey, M.Eng., PE

 Megan Stachura, MSc.

-Megan Stachura is a fisheries scientist with nearly 10 years of experience managing, statistically analyzing, and visualizing environmental data and communicating findings for effective natural resource management.
+Megan Stachura is a fisheries scientist with 10 years of experience managing, statistically analyzing, and visualizing environmental data and communicating findings for effective natural resource management.
 Megan previously worked with the National Marine Fisheries Service (NMFS) on a variety of projects, ranging from development of a bio-economic model of recreational fisheries to better understand management tradeoffs, to translating complex science and management information into informative, easy-to-understand profiles of seafood species.
 Her experience with NMFS has translated well to support our data-rich fisheries projects in the Northwest, often focused on reintroduction of salmon and steelhead populations in highly-modified systems.

 Megan earned a M.S. degree in Aquatic and Fishery Sciences from the University of Washington and a B.S. degree in Marine Science and Biology from the University of Miami.
 She lives in Seattle and is often found in the outdoors, hiking, kayaking, and putting her photography skills to work, capturing fish, wildlife, and natural landscapes.

-Amy Lewis is a marketing professional with over 15 years of experience in private industry.
+Amy Lewis is a marketing professional with 15 years of experience in private industry.
 She provides leadership and strategic advice for business development, including website development, social media, and ecommerce.
 Her diverse background, education, and keen eye for detail make her a key player in all aspects of Four Peaks’ operations – from business development to finalizing deliverables for clients across multiple projects.
 Amy also contributes regularly to our growing service line in environmental data management by applying her website development skills to create user-friendly interfaces for data access and analyses.

 Amy has a bachelor’s degree in zoology from the Oklahoma State University.
 She lives in Wenatchee and spends her time traveling and enjoying all the activities that the Pacific Northwest has to offer including mountain biking and hiking.